Small breed

 Frequently asked questions

-Many 6-month Pugs are around 10-15 lb (4.5-6.8 kg), depending on frame and sex.
+Many 6-month Pugs are around 10-15 lb (4.5-6.8 kg), depending on frame, sex, appetite, and growth pace.
+Compare the number with ribs, waist, energy, stool, breathing noise, and your vet's advice.

 Use short cool-weather walks and indoor play.
 Avoid heat, humidity, and hard exercise.